6 Best Employee Engagement Workshops in 2023

 Employers are still feeling the rumblings of ‘The Great Resignation’ in late 2022, which contradicts the assumption that this mass walkout was intrinsically liked to the coronavirus pandemic.
 COVID-19’s lockdowns merely provided the opportunity for workers to free themselves from position they found unworthy.

 As Pew Research found out, employees were leaving because they felt underpaid, underappreciated and treated with a lack of respect.
 Given the inherent dangers of working during a pandemic, such working conditions merely provided the proverbial final straw.
 The problem, reduced to a single word, was one of engagement.

 The Importance of Employee Engagement

 Let’s be honest – it’s impossible for everyone to find their job a constant source of unalloyed joy.
-A lot of roles are emotionally or physically draining, requiring concentration, physical labour, long hours, and interpersonal conflict.
-However, it is always possible to maximise employee engagement, even under such challenging circumstances.
+A lot of roles are emotionally or physically draining, requiring concentration, physical labor, long hours, and interpersonal conflict.
+However, it is always possible to maximize employee engagement, even under such challenging circumstances.

-Because employee engagement maximises productivity and performance more than any other factor (according to a Gallup meta-analysis), this is a parameter worth dialling up.
+Because employee engagement maximizes productivity and performance more than any other factor (according to a Gallup meta-analysis), this is a parameter worth dialing up.
 Fortunately, much has been written and understood about employee engagement and how to improve it.
 Some of this has been shaped into useful workshops and programs, which build engagement in interactive ways.